mech/Notes/HR/jobline.md

 Support for Emoji needs utf8mb4.
 Or just use Postgres.

+* If failed to send SMS, notify also the consultant so they can act on it, rather than email only to IT for `DeliveryImpossible`
 * [Rails 4.1 and MySQL 5.5 support utf8mb4](http://tech.taskrabbit.com/blog/2014/04/24/active-record-mysql-and-emoji/)
 * [Unicode support in MySQL is...](http://www.codeka.com.au/blog/2014/02/unicode-support-in-mysql-is--)